 Should I travel to the other institution in order to follow the course?

-In general, most courses on the platform are designed in such a way that it won't require travelling every day to another city.
-Teachers are encouraged to use online and hybrid methods to increase the course's time- and place independency.
 The course design and attendance requirement can differ from one course to the other.
+In general, teachers are encouraged to use online and hybrid methods to increase the course's time- and place independency.
 The details are usually outlined in the course description.
 Therefore, have a close look at the course descriptions.
-If the information is missing, you are encouraged to contact the course coordinator indicating that you are an alliance student and ask for more information.
+If the information is missing, you are encouraged to contact the course coordinator or teacher indicating that you are an alliance student and ask for more information.

 Registration and acceptance